Why Therapy Is Crucial For Refugee Children

 Source: pxfuel.com

-It’s not easy to define every kind of event they have experienced, as refugee trauma frequently precedes the stressful situations that push them to flee.
-But before this happens, they might go through torture, imprisonment, war-related trauma, physical abuse, rape, unemployment, property loss, or malnutrition.
-What’s worse is that these refugee populations are often separated from their loved ones during their flight, or they are forced to kill witness torture or withstand very cruel environmental circumstances.
+But before this happens, refugees and their mental health can suffer; they might go through torture, imprisonment, war-related trauma, physical abuse, rape, unemployment, property loss, or malnutrition.
+What’s worse is that these refugee populations are often separated from their loved ones during their flight, or they are forced to kill, witness torture, or withstand very cruel environmental circumstances.
 Possibly, the most relevant outcome from all the encounters that refugees withstand is being betrayed by either their friends or their enemies.

 Indeed, refugees have had significant emotional and occasionally physical recovery encounters that should be meticulously evaluated and treated.
 Needless to say, the refugee’s mental health is often at stake and must be discussed.